Topics

 export ASPERA_SCP_PASS='my-ENA-password'

-• Newer versions of Aspera exist though, and can be installed locally on Dardel:
+• However, newer versions of Aspera exist, and can be installed locally on Dardel:

 curl -fsSL https://github.com/rbenv/rbenv-installer/raw/HEAD/bin/rbenv-installer | bash